claydotio/clay-mobile/specs/game-view.md

 ### WIREFRAMES
 Let me know if you want/need any.
 I'd just take the existing swipe bar / what Cristian did for it
 <img src="/../master/specs/resources/swipe-bar.png?raw=true" style="width: 250px">
+* Share game is easy enough that it should probably be done in phase 1 (basic Clay/Kik API call)
+* Skip achievements, leaderboard, personal profile for now

 ### PREPARING FOR NEW PLATFORMS
 #### Marketplace <-> Game Flow